 Mckenna Grace answers the phone in a chipper, slightly-goofy voice, excited to start the interview.
-She’s a ray of sunshine — sweet, focused, and polite (whenever our connection wavered, she’d say, “May you repeat the question?”).
+She’s a ray of sunshine — sweet, focused, and polite (whenever our connection wavers, she says, “May you repeat the question?”).
 Only ten years old, she’s already got four years of acting experience under her belt, and she’s just getting started.

 Is this the first time you’ve done a press junket like this?